McDaniel College: History

 In 1975 the college agreed to permanently remove religious symbols atop campus chapels and to introduce strict quotas on Methodist representation on the college board and among the faculty as a result of a settlement with the American Civil Liberties Union and Americans United for Separation of Church and State.
+Up until the 1980s, there was a specially constructed bunker in the basement of Lewis Hall, the science building, that would have housed the Wartime Information Security Program, a Cold War-era group that would have been responsible for censorship in the aftermath of a nuclear war.

 McDaniel College Budapest (formerly known as Western Maryland College Budapest), the European campus of McDaniel College was established in collaboration with College International Budapest in 1994.
 McDaniel College was also home to the summer training camp of the Baltimore Colts and later Baltimore Ravens NFL team until the 2011 Season when the team relocated training camp to their Owings Mills facility.
 Newer buildings on campus include the Science Hall, gymnasium, library, and student union center.
 On January 11, 2002, the trustees announced their unanimous decision to change the name of the college.
 On July 1, 2002, WMC officially became McDaniel College, honoring alumnus William Roberts McDaniel and his 65-year association with the school.
 The naming process during the spring of 2002 included input from students, faculty and alumni about possible names.

 Since Roger Casey, former McDaniel President, took office in 2010, U.S. News & World Report ranking of the College decreased from 122 in 2010 to 134 in 2018.
 Over the same period, the enrollment decreased by 17%.
 In 2019 U.S. News & World Report removed McDaniel from the list of National Liberal Art Colleges.
 In May 2016, Fitch Ratings revised its outlook for McDaniel from Stable to Negative.
 In June 2016 adjunct faculty at McDaniel voted to unionize.
 McDaniel is the second four-year university in the state with collective bargaining for the part-time employees.
 Adjuncts are represented by Service Employees International Union Local 500.
 In 2017 Forbes assigned McDaniel financial grade C+.

-Up until the 1980s, there was a specially-constructed bunker in the basement of Lewis Hall, the science building, that would have housed the Wartime Information Security Program, a Cold War-era group that would have been responsible for censorship in the aftermath of a nuclear war.
-Their newest president, Dr. Julia Jasken was inaugurated in November 2021.
+McDaniel College's current president, Julia Jasken, was inaugurated in November 2021.